 A large portion of car accidents take place at an intersection and can involve ignoring traffic signals, speeding, or distraction.
-Sometimes the collision is broadside, or more commonly known as a T-Bone crash.
+Sometimes the collision is broadside, or more commonly known as a T-Bone car accident.
 One car is hit at a perpendicular angle and the force of the collision can push the car and cause a secondary crash.
 Injuries from these types of collisions are often severe as there is very little buffer but the door.
 The types of injury caused by this type of collision are often severe and may require expensive medical treatment.
-An attorney can help see to it that you are appropriately compensated.

 Who is at Fault?

 Although it may seem very obvious who is at fault in a T-Bone collision, assigning liability is not necessarily easy.
 Being the driver of the car that crashed does not automatically make you the at-fault driver.
 The other driver may have blown a red light or been speeding.
 If possible try and get the contact information of any witnesses and take pictures of the scene.
 Police reports are not always accurate, it may be up to your car accident attorney to determine fault by a re-enactment of the scene.
 The defense in a broadside collision is often a comparative liability, where they claim that the plaintiff also showed some degree of negligence that contributed to the accident.
 Since the events leading up to it are often based solely on witness accounts and he said/she said arguments between the parties a jury may easily conclude partial negligence on the side of the plaintiff and assign a percentage to the amount of fault that they deem is theirs.
 Do not let that deter you from filing a claim if you are injured.
 Losing a small portion of an award is better than not being compensated at all.

 St. Louis T-Bone Collisions